Movement & Exercise

 Between the ages of 50 and 70 we lose about 30% of our muscle strength and, as we age, our balance reaction times get slower which makes it harder to stay steady, especially if we are doing something quickly.
 Without physical activity, it is also difficult to maintain strong bones.

 There is strong evidence that strength and balance exercise programmes are effective in preventing falls, regardless of age.
 Exercise classes designed for older people are particularly beneficial as they aim to improve balance and strength, making it easier to get in and out of chairs, on and off buses and up from and down to the floor.

-- Physical activity on most days adding up to 150mins moderate intensity exercise each week (e.g. walking, swimming, cycling)
+- Physical activity on most days adding up to 150mins moderate intensity exercise each week (e.g. walking, swimming, climbing up and down stairs)

 If you are already reasonably active, you still need to ensure your strength, balance and bone health is at its best.
 Tai Chi and any form of dancing are great activities to help your bones, muscles and balance.

-If you need help or advice about the best activities for you, speak to a physiotherapist or appropriately qualified exercise professional.
+If you need help or advice about the best activities for you speak to the Falls Management Service, a physiotherapist or appropriately qualified exercise professional.
 If you have pre exsisting medical problems it will be beneficial to discuss with you GP or relevant health professional before implementing an exercise programme.

 For further information regarding community exercise opportunities for older people please contact Northants sport on 01604 366976 or look for Get up & Go classes on their website, or contact the Falls Management Service-Falls@northamptonshire.gov.uk.